 - We advise you to exercise a high degree of caution in Mozambique because of high levels of serious crime.
+Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+Avoid travelling at night.

 - There has been an increase in reports of violent criminal activity, including criminal kidnapping in Maputo and Beira.